yiwuen/Simple-Java-Game-Library/README.md

 There are two ways you can create a SJGL project:
 - Manually creating a project and a class with the .jar file in the build path
-- Using SJGL's Project Manager that creates a Java project with the specified .jar location and a main class with a demo SJGL's Project Manager, however, is still in current development and will be released soon.
+- Using SJGL's Project Manager that creates a Java project with the specified .jar location and a main class with a demo

+SJGL's Project Manager, however, is still in current development and will be released as soon as SJGL is released and fully developed.